 - Geophysics: Both down-hole and surface electromagnetic surveys and a ground magnetics survey were completed within the portions of the Soledad Project where breccia pipes were known or expected based upon soil sampling and geological modeling.
-This work identified conductive features, some of which yielded additional sulfide mineralization while others remain untested. - Geological Modeling: The Corporation utilizes specialized consultants and exploration software in order to track results and then model results daily in 3-D. This permits a tighter control on drill hole directions while permitting real-time discussions between Peru-based staff and officers or consultants based around the world. - Soil Geochemical and Outcropping Rock Sampling has been completed over the most prospective portions of the Soledad Project.
+This work identified conductive features, some of which yielded additional sulfide mineralization while others remain untested. - Geological Modeling: The Corporation utilizes specialized consultants and exploration software in order to track results and then model results daily in 3-D. This permits a tighter control on drill hole directions while permitting real-time discussions between Peru-based staff and officers or consultants based around the world.

+Soil Geochemical and Outcropping Rock Sampling has been completed over the most prospective portions of the Soledad Project.
 Results have been integrated into our modeling and have yielded both new targets and extensions to known zones.
-Some follow-up sampling continues as a result of this work.